 Everyone falls into certain habits when freelancing.
 Some are good, some are bad.
 Some will help you run your business efficiently, some may help you stay on top of your finances, some could have an adverse effect on your personal hygiene – but some will make you awesome.

 Nothing is more annoying to clients than inconsistency – and I’m not just talking about in the quality of your work (although obviously, that’s important too).
 Consistency is vital in all areas of your business.
 For example:

 - Communication – keep your email response times the same.
 If you respond instantly one day, then go silent for a week when they next email, that’s a bad experience for your client.
 If you always take ten days to reply it’s also a bad experience, but at least it’ll be expected

 - Pricing – if you quote a price for a job, make sure you quote a similar price for a similar job.
 This is why you should never put in a low offer to make sure you get a job – you’ll only have to raise your day rate if the client wants you back, or put them off when you ask for a raise.
-If you get a cost-conscious client, always think twice.
+If you get a cost-conscious client, always think twice

 - Invoicing – we always espouse the “invoice straight away” approach to combat those pesky late payments, and even if that’s not your style, a consistent invoicing pattern is useful for everybody.